Do you want to start Gym business plan?

 5.4 Product Pricing

 We will offer different packages for different services so that our customers can choose one that fits both their needs and budget.
-On average, our prices will be similar to our competitors, but we will provide more benefits and additions.
+On average, our prices will be similar to our competitors, but we will provide more benefits than them.

 Marketing Strategy

-Starting up a gym business plan involves all the measures that need to be taken to make the business stand out amongst its competitors.
-For this purpose, you can add a marketing plan to the business plan for gym company.
+Starting up a gym business plan requires taking measures to make the business stand out amongst its competitors.
+For this purpose, you can add a marketing plan to the business plan for a gym company.

 6.1 Competitive Analysis